pollyface/zola_docsascode_theme/README.md

+# About

+This is a fork of the the original zola [docsascode](https://github.com/codeandmedia/zola_docsascode_theme) theme.
+It adds support for [mathjax](https://www.mathjax.org/) and [disqus](https://disqus.com/).
+All content below is from the original README.

+---

 **Demo: [docsascode.codeandmedia.com](http://docsascode.codeandmedia.com)**

 I was inspired by [Linode's approach](https://www.linode.com/2020/01/17/docs-as-code-at-linode/) to creating and managing docs.
 They call it _docs as code methodology._  Thereby my aim was making simple and productive way to work with any sort of documents and articles through Markdown, Git and Docker/k8s optionally.